-- o For help with Blackboard, email blackboard@southplainscollege.edu.
+- Neighbors or friends (line up at least three) - Computer help: helpdesk@southplainscollege.edu or 806-716-2600 - Web browser-- Blackboard is designed to work best with the Mozilla Firefox browser.
+Mac users may use either Firefox or Safari. - Blackboard account - For help with Blackboard, email blackboard@southplainscollege.edu.
 Be sure to include your full name, your instructor's name, the course and section you are enrolled in, and a detailed description of the problem.
 The email account is monitored from 8:00 am to 10:00 pm Monday through Sunday.
-You can expect a response within 24 hours by email. - You may also receive help with Blackboard by phone by calling 806-716-2180 between the hours of 8:00 am and 4:00 pm Monday through Friday except holidays.

-Office 365 Word and PowerPoint programs

-- o As a member of the SPC community you have free access to Office 365. - To access Office 365, go to www.office.com and sign in with your SPC email address and password. - You can then click the install office link towards the top right to install the application to your computer. - Mindtap account (more information can be found in Blackboard, and access is included as part of your course fee) - Flipgrid account (more information can be found in Blackboard-you must sign up using your SPC email address). - SPC student email account-While we will be using Blackboard course messages for communication in this course, it is important that you activate your SPC student email account if you haven't already done so.
+You can expect a response within 24 hours by email. - You may also receive help with Blackboard by phone by calling 806-716-2180 between the hours of 8:00 am and 4:00 pm Monday through Friday except holidays. - Office 365 Word and PowerPoint programs - As a member of the SPC community you have free access to Office 365. - To access Office 365, go to www.office.com and sign in with your SPC email address and password. - You can then click the install office link towards the top right to install the application to your computer. - Mindtap account (more information can be found in Blackboard, and access is included as part of your course fee) - SPC student email account-While we will be using Blackboard course messages for communication in this course, it is important that you activate your SPC student email account if you haven't already done so.
 Not only will you need to access your SPC email account to receive TurnItIn digital paper submission receipts for this class, but SPC also sends many important messages to your SPC email address.
 I recommend that you set up access to your SPC email account through a mobile phone app such as your default Mail app or the Outlook app.